kingparra/hpfp/09_-_lists/outline.rst

 * 9.8 Spines and non-strict evaluation

   * p1.
-The structure that connects values together in datatypes that hold a collection of values is known as the spine.
+The structure that connects values together in composite datatypes is known as the spine.

     * f1.
 An ASCII art representation of the list ``[1,2]`` as a tree of data constructors and their term-level arguments.

   * p2.
-Cons cells are data constructors that contain two things -- a value and a link to the next list data constructor (either another cons cell or the empty list constructor).
-Since the value exists "within" the cons cell, or cons data constructor, you can evaluate the data constructor without forcing evaluation of its arguments.

   * p3.
 Evaluation proceeds down the spine (left to right), but construction proceeds up the spine (right to left).

   * p4.

     * f2.
 ASCII art pointing out the spine of a list.
-Underscores represent values contained by cons cells that are ignored or not evaluated.

   * p5.
-In the case of lists, the spine is a linkage of cons cells.
-With other data structures, like trees for example, the spine can be nodes that contain two or more nodes.

   * 9.8.1 Using GHCi's :sprint command